 All to no avail, but Sullum reports a new objection—the bill is racist.
 If menthol cigarettes are the choice of 75 percent of African-American smokers, but only 32 percent of whites, then not banning them is unfair to African-Americans.
 The mind boggles.
 There is no way that you can figure this out so it's not racist.

 Sullum goes through some of the permutations of this:

 There are other ways to look at it.
 Given that white menthol smokers outnumber black menthol smokers by three to one, maybe this isn't such a black thing after all.
-Alternatively, since the bill allows blacks to smoke the cigarettes they prefer, a freedom it does not allow whites who like clove cigarettes or Camel Cremas, you could argue that it discriminates in favor of blacks.People who want to ban flavored cigarettes, of course, believe that letting smokers have what they want is a hostile act.
-But if so, the fact that the bill allows tobacco companies to continue selling the non-mentholated cigarettes overwhelmingly preferred by whites suggests that it blatantly discriminates against European Americans.
+Alternatively, since the bill allows blacks to smoke the cigarettes they prefer, a freedom it does not allow whites who like clove cigarettes or Camel Cremas, you could argue that it discriminates in favor of blacks.Trying to run public policy on this basis is probably what makes politicians so crazy.
+My head is starting to hurt just thinking about it.

 Finally, the bit about "white menthol smokers" outnumbering "black menthol smokers by three to one," is because there are a lot more whites that blacks, sot that 32 percent of whites is more than 75 percent of blacks.
 This is something Steve Sailer has been trying to convince GOP strategists of for years for years and years.